nosarthur/nosarthur.github.io/_posts/2016-05-24-deep-learning.md

 thus it characterizes the neuron as being either activated (1) or deactivated (0).
-The linear rectifier neuron is either deactivated (0), or activated with different intensities.
+The linear rectifier neuron is either deactivated (0), or activated with different intensities ($$z>0$$).

 ## The network

-In a NN there are layers of neurons and there is freedom how to connect the neurons.
+In a DP NN there are layers of neurons and there is freedom how to connect the neurons.
 The outputs of previous layers are fed into the succeeding layer as inputs.
 A succinct way to write the input-output relationship for one layer is  $$\mathbf a'=\sigma(W\mathbf a+\mathbf b)$$, where $$\mathbf a'$$ is the output vector, $$\mathbf a$$ is the input vector (or the output vector of the previous layer),
 $$W$$ is a matrix whose rows correspond to the weights to the neurons of the current layer, and $$\mathbf b$$ is the bias vector.
-Note $$\mathbf a'$$ and $$\mathbf b$$ are of the same size while $$\mathbf a$$ may not have the same size since the number of neurons does not need to be the same from layer to layer.
+Note $$\mathbf a'$$ and $$\mathbf b$$ are of the same size while $$\mathbf a$$ may not have the same size since the number of neurons does not need to agree from layer to layer.

-Thus the parameters of the NN are the weights and biases of the individual neurons.
+Thus the parameters of the NN are the weights and biases of the neurons.
 The purpose of the training data is to fit out these parameters.
 Note the number of parameters grows rapidly with the number of neurons and the number of layers.
-Thus a large training data set is needed for a sophisticated NN otherwise the system is under-determined.
+Thus a large training data set is needed for a sophisticated DP NN otherwise the system is under-determined.
-Regularization helps in these cases.
+Regularization may help in these cases.
 Also data augmentation can be used to increase the training data.
+In general, more data is always better than more tricks.

 ## The solver
 The cost function can take on various forms,